What are Sawfly Larvae?

 Pear & Cherry Slug

-If you notice a slug-like grub on the leaves of your apples, pears, plums and quinces, it's the pear and cherry slug.
+If you notice a glossy slug-like grub on the leaves of your apples, pears, plums and quinces, it'll be a pear and cherry slug.
 Here's how to identify and control them in your garden.

 Millipedes